1. What is cuStudentLoans?

 During the application process, cosigners will be asked to complete their own application and create an account using a different email address than the borrower’s account.
-Cosigners complete the same application procedures as the borrower for joint credit.
+Cosigners complete the same application procedures as the borrower.

 ACS (Academic Credit Score) is a proprietary scoring model that assesses borrower creditworthiness by taking into account not only the credit bureau data, but also the student’s academic characteristics such as GPA, course of study, and class standing.

 After you are conditionally approved based on credit, you (and your cosigner) may be asked to submit the following required documents: